-In the cut throat world of sales and marketing, it means a huge loss to the organization and setback to business objectives.
+In the cutthroat world of sales and marketing, it means a huge loss to the organization and setback to business objectives.
 How you wish in such situations for your app to function even when there is zero internet connectivity on your smart device or iPad.

 How does Internet connectivity impact business?

 From a consumer point of view, losing your Wi-Fi or mobile data connectivity will not have that much of an impact.
-All it might mean are a few minutes of not chatting with friends, or interrupted download.
+All it might mean is a few minutes of not chatting with friends, or interrupted download.
 But for a business enterprise, the ramifications are far more intense, as we have seen in the above example.
-Be it sales, CRM, ERP, business continuity strategy, field service data, or inventory tracking, it is necessary for the team to have constant access to these mission critical mobile apps, irrespective of the status of internet connectivity.
+Be it sales, CRM, ERP, business continuity strategy, field service data, or inventory tracking, it is necessary for the team to have constant access to this mission critical mobile apps, irrespective of the status of internet connectivity.

 This is precisely where offline mobile apps come into the picture.

-One of the most common implementation of offline apps is that the mobile app software as well as the mobile data is stored on the mobile ecosystem.
+One of the most common implementation of offline apps is that the mobile app software, as well as the mobile data, is stored in the mobile ecosystem.
 Whenever the user comes back online, the data is synchronized with an online or cloud storage.
 In office or at home, this capability might not make much of a difference, but it offers tremendous value the moment you step into an ‘Internet-dead’ zone (hospitals, airports, basement level hotel conferences etc.).
 Your insights and analysis services will continue churning out relevant results that matter and decision making will not stop being intelligent just because internet service is down.

 What an offline mobile app does is that it ensures that you get to use the app no matter if there is an internet connection present or not.
 Imagine in case of a natural disaster, a CTO or business continuity manager needs to have access to business continuity plan, so that he/she can help in the process of resuming work, and aligning the IT infrastructure after disaster has struck.